-In 2014, the Workshop was planned and conducted in order to respond to public comments received in 2013 indicating that "companies need to understand the particular context in which human rights issues arise".
-First, the participants examined 31 Global Risks outlined in the World Economic Forum Report3 and they then identified 16 Global Risks which were considered to give the greatest influence on the sectors they belonged to.
-Then, they explored and identified the interconnectivities between global risks and human rights.
-This identification was useful for them to understand how social and environmental issues were dynamically interconnected, and to understand the particular contexts in which human rights issues arose.
-The final report "Human Rights Issues by Sector (v.3)" was issued.
+In 2014, the workshop was planned and conducted in order to respond to public comments received in 2013 identified 16 Global Risks which were considered to give the greatest influence on the sectors they belonged to.
+Followed after this process, they explored and identified the interconnectivities between global risks and human rights.
+This identification was useful for them in understanding how social and environmental issues were dynamically interconnected, and in understanding the particular contexts in which human rights issues arose.
+The final report "Human Rights Issues by Sector (v.3)" was released.

-In 2015, the participants examined the points which should be either added, removed or modified in "Human Rights Issues by Sector (v.2)" using the Human Rights Guidance Tool4 (2014 revision) developed by UNEP FI.
-As the main feature of the 2015 Workshop, NGOs/NPOs and subject experts addressed emerging human rights issues in Japan, covering sexual minorities, the empowerment of women and technical intern trainees.
-In addition, the Workshop was scaled up from 9 sectors in 2014 to 11 sectors in 2015, examining and identifying sector specific human rights issues.
-The final report "Human Rights Issues by Sector (v.4)" was issued.
+First, the participants examined 31 Global Risks outlined in the World Economic Forum Report4 and then for addition and modification on "Human Rights Issues by Sector (v.2)" using the Human Rights Guidance subject experts addressed emerging human rights issues in Japan covering sexual minorities, the empowerment of women and technical intern trainees.
+In addition, the workshop was scaled up from 9 sectors in 2014 to 11 sectors in 2015, discussing and identifying sector specific human rights issues accordingly.
+The final report "Human Rights Issues by Sector (v.4)" was released.
+In the second session, a draft "Food Vision"